NKY Child Custody Lawyer

 Greta Hoffman & Associates can Help with Kentucky Laws on Child Custody

 The attorneys at Greta Hoffman & Associates understands the fears parents have in releasing their children to the “new person” or “the family you haven’t met”.
 We empathize with your feelings of anxiety in wanting to protect your child, and helplessness when it seems your decision-making is being stripped away by the Courts and your “ex”.
 We will keep your child’s best interest at heart in every move we make in your case, and will discuss every decision with you so that you are part of your child’s future.
 When a custody issue gets bitter and emotional, it is easy to lose sight of the needs of your children.
 It is important to have an attorney like the lawyers at Greta Hoffman & Associates who will help make sure your child’s interests are protected.

-Greta Hoffman & Associates handle Kentucky custody cases involving:
+Greta Hoffman & Associates handle Kentucky and Southern Ohio custody cases involving: